GrahamSH-LLK/site/content/blog/env.md

 categories: nodejs test
 date: 2021-01-13T22:11:12.333Z
 img: "/logo.svg"
+description: "Creating an env setup script for wasteof.money."
 ---

 The other day, I decided to make a setup script for wasteof.money.
 If you don't know what wasteof.money is, check it out at dev.wasteof.money!